 “The most incomprehensible thing about the world is that it is comprehensible.” - Albert Einstein

-At A level, students follow the OCR Physics A course.
+At A level, students follow the OCR Physics A course (H556).
 This is a traditional course, which gives an excellent basis for studying Physics or Engineering at degree level.

-The content is split into six teaching modules:-
+The content is split into six teaching modules and examined as below:

 This is a popular club, which allows students to develop their interests beyond the Physics curriculum and can enable them to take GCSE Astronomy as an additional subject.

 This is an academic club, which encourages students to develop their problem-solving skills with the opportunity to sit the Physics Olympiad.